Jesseekoh/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line prints the third line of a file
 7-file creates a file in given directory
-8-cwd_state stores the result of ls -ls command in a file called ls_cwd_content
+8-cwd_state stores the result of ls -ls command in a file called ls_cwd_content 9-duplicate_last_line duplicates the last line of the file 10-no_more_js searches for all .js files in a directory and deletes them